 Given any element $F' \in \partial_n(W_0)$, we observed that the local area of $F'$ in $\Sigma_0(\partial_n(W_0))$ is exactly presented on the right of some case above.
 Since a plabic graph is a planar graph, the connection of these local areas must be unique.
 So $\partial_n(\Sigma_0(W_0)) \cong \Sigma_0(\partial_n(W_0))$. \end{proof}

-\begin{remark} We can extend the operations in Definition \ref{def1} to the equivalence class $\Sigma(W)$.
+\begin{rmk} We can extend the operations in Definition \ref{def1} to the equivalence class $\Sigma(W)$.
 Since every $G \in \Sigma(W)$ is obtained from $\Sigma_0(W)$ by a series of moves (M2), a black (white) point in $\Sigma_0(W)$ may be extended to a tree with black (white) vertives.
 We can assign the same label on every point of this tree as the point in $\Sigma_0(W)$.
 So we can still do the operations in Definition \ref{def1}.
-It is illustrated in the following figure. \end{remark}
+This process can be illustrated in Figure \ref{fig5}. \end{rmk}

-For an extension Lemma \ref{lem6} from $W_0$ to any maximal w-collection in $[n]\choose k$, we need that any two maximal w-collection can be joined by a sequence of flips (cluster mutations).
-Recall (Leclecr-Zelevinsky) that if a w-collection collection $W$ contain five sets $Lab$, $Lcd$, $Lac$, $Lad$, $Lbc$, then the collection $W'=W\setminus \{Lac\} \cup \{Lbd\}$ is weakly separated.
-The transformation $W\to W'$ is called a \textbf{flip}. \begin{theorem}(\cite{danilov2010maximal},\cite{Oh_2015}) Any two maximal w-collection in $[n]\choose k$ can be joined by a sequence of flips. \end{theorem}
+For an extension Lemma \ref{lem6} from $W_0$ to any maximal $w$-collection in $[n]\choose k$, we need the fact that any two maximal $w$-collection can be joined by a sequence of flips (cluster mutations).
+Recall (Leclerc-Zelevinsky) that if a $w$-collection $W$ contain five sets $Lab$, $Lcd$, $Lac$, $Lad$, $Lbc$, then the collection $W'=W\setminus \{Lac\} \cup \{Lbd\}$ is also weakly separated.
+The transformation $W\to W'$ is called a \textbf{flip}. \begin{thm}(\cite{DKK},\cite{OPS}) Any two maximal w-collection in $[n]\choose k$ can be joined by a sequence of flips. \end{thm}